mbryant0/spotify-playlist/README.md

 ### MVP

-[ ] Debug the part of application that sends user to different page to authenticate - automatically reroute back to localhost:3000

 [ ] Add alerts to let user know their playlist has successfully been created (with hyperlinked URL that they can click on to see it in Spotify), or when there are errors with their input / the server